-Malaysia’s property market has been in decline since 2012.
-Even if prices still rise, we’ve seen modest increases in the past five years.
+Malaysia’s property market has been in decline since 2012 and we’ve seen modest price increases.

-Below you can see a yearly comparison by Malaysia’s Valuation and Property Services Department, showing annual changes for house prices from 2012 – Q2 2019.
+Below you can see a yearly comparison by Malaysia’s Valuation and Property Services Department, showing annual changes for house prices from 2012 to Q2 2019.

 - 2012: 13.4%